bjoern-janson/computational-phase-boundary/theory.md

 t_\Lambda<t_\alpha<t_C
 $$

-Capability growth is a lagging consequence of earlier changes in search efficiency.
+Capability growth is predicted to be a lagging consequence of earlier changes in search efficiency.

 ---